 The Ohio State University Marching Drumline (JI Row) is comprised of two rows, I – Row being the snare drums, and J – Row being the bass drums, tenor drums, and cymbals.
-Each row marches 12 members for pregame and halftime, with the snares having 14 members and the basses, tenors, and cymbals all having 5 members each, giving J Row a total of 15 members.
+I – row marches 12 members for pregame and halftime, J – Row marches 12 for pregame and 15 for halftime.
+Snares have 14 members and the basses, tenors, and cymbals all have 6 members each, giving J Row a total of 18 members.
 Each year, all members of the line, including squad leaders, are required to audition for their spot in the marching band.
-This competitive process ensures that the best 29 individuals are a part of the ensemble each season.
+This competitive process ensures that the best 32 individuals are a part of the ensemble each season.

 History of JI Row

 No band would be complete without a percussion section!
 Since the early days of the OSUMB as a 12-piece fife and drum corps, the percussion section has been a regular part of the marching band.
 In those early days, the percussion section consisted of no more than a pair of tenor or snare drums, a bass drum, and a pair of cymbals.

 As time went on and the band grew, so did the percussion section.
 During the 1930’s under the direction of Eugene J. Weigel, the percussion section consisted of six snare drums, a pair of cymbals, and two bass drums.
 In fact, it was during Weigel’s tenure as director that the bass drum heads were first decorated with “Ohio” and “State.”
 Another interesting fact is that until Manley Whitcomb took the helm of the OSUMB during most of the 1940’s, the snare drums were worn at thigh level, closer to the knee.
 With Whitcomb introducing the 8-to-5, 22 1/2-inch step marching style, the snare drum began to be carried at hip level.